Reasons to Use Chromebooks in School in 2026

 The digitalization of education in the U.S. is in full swing, with Chromebooks making a significant contribution.
-The surge in remote learning during the COVID-19 pandemic led to Chromebooks overtaking Macs in global sales—and they have remained popular ever since.
+The surge in remote learning during the COVID-19 pandemic turned Chromebooks into the default classroom device, and the habit stuck: 93% of US school districts plan to buy more Chromebooks in 2026, up from 84% in 2023.
 Their affordability, simplicity, and seamless integration with online learning platforms have made Chromebooks the go-to choice for schools that want modern, tech-driven education.

 While students are busy filming videos on how to break a Chromebook the fastest, let’s take a closer look at how these devices impact learning—and how students and teachers can use them to enhance the educational experience.